dacosta-github/udacity-mle/Capstone-Project/README.md

 * train/source_sklearn.py (training and pre-processing functions used through the project)
 * webapp/myclassifier_webapp.py (for data model exploration)

-You will also need to have software installed to run and execute a Jupyter Notebook
+You will also need to have software installed to run and execute a Jupyter Notebooks.

 #### Run
 In a terminal or command window, navigate to the top-level project directory ```udacity-mle/Capstone-Project/``` (that contains this README), run the next following commands (are supposed to be ran in order):